Situated just across the Monongahela River from in the Carrie Blast Furnaces, the Pump House was once part of the U.S. Steel Homestead Steel Works.

 In recent years, the Pump House has also become an in-demand location for weddings and celebrations due to historic charm and authenticity, as well as its modest rental rates.

 Visiting the Pump House

-In the spring through fall seasons, one of its functions is as a trailhead for the Great Allegheny Passage, providing restrooms and parking.
-The public is welcome to visit its grounds which offer views of the Monongahela River, the Carrie Blast furnaces and are home to a meditative stone labyrinth.
-Interpretive panels on-site help visitors gain insight into the legacy of this historic site.
+In the spring through fall seasons, it functions as a trailhead for the Great Allegheny Passage.
+The public is welcome to visit its grounds, which offer views of the Monongahela River, the Carrie Blast furnaces, industrial relics and public art, including a meditative stone labyrinth.
+Interpretive panels on-site help visitors gain insight into the importance of this historic site.